Hey, Snickerdoodle!

 Salted pretzel scotcheroo on white parchment paper.

 These bars have a chocolate butterscotch top and a peanut butter pretzel layer on the bottom.
-You really can't go wrong with that flavor combination!
+You really can't go wrong with that flavor combination and these are sure to be a huge hit!

 Flake salt sprinkled on top as a finishing touch helps to bring out all of the different flavors throughout the bar.
 They are so quick and simple that anyone can whip these up in a flash!